-LYC would like to give particular thanks to the National Youth Music Foundation, The Headley Trust, Ernest Cook Trust, St. James’s Place Foundation, Newcomen Collett Foundation and N. Smith Charitable Settlement.
+For the success of our pilot programme, LYC would also like to thank the National Youth Music Foundation, The Headley Trust, Ernest Cook Trust, St. James’s Place Foundation, Newcomen Collett Foundation, Friday Afternoons and N. Smith Charitable Settlement.

 Cathy Al-Ghabra, Aspire Programme Manager